stevenjmesser/govuk-design-system/src/patterns/passwords/index.md

 ### Helping users choose strong passwords

-Overly strict or confusing constraints can make it harder for people to create memorable passwords.
+Overly strict or confusing constraints can make it harder for people to create strong and memorable passwords.
 This could mean they:

 - stop using your service
 - forget their password and have to reset it